harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

               name: Females
 ```

-You now need to tell NationalMap which values to show and which to ignore, and which values correspond to the grand total for each dimension - often "TOT", but eg. for Sex it's "3", as above.
-That’s needed so the map can show percentages of regional totals properly, and so the user can’t select "persons" and "male" together, which wouldn’t make sense.
+You now need to tell NationalMap which values to show and which to ignore, and which values correspond to the grand total for each dimension - often this is `TOT`, but for `sex` it's `3`, as above.
+We need to do this so TerriaJS can show percentages of regional totals properly, and so the user can't select "persons" and "male" together, which wouldn’t make sense.

-The following column determine how each dimension is presented to the user:
+The following columns determine how each dimension is presented to the user:

 - `sexId`: The sex dimension id, if present - usually "SEX_ABS", but in older datasets can be "SEX" or "MEASURE".
 The sole impact of this is that the ejs file automatically sets id "3" as the total measure for this dimension.
 - `ageId`: The age dimension id, if present.
 The ejs file adds "TT" and "O15" as totals, and sets a whitelist on the dimension to `["A[0-9]+", "T.*", "O.*"]`, so that only five-year ranges and totals, not individual years, are available.